An extensive guide to plan your visit to the Rockefeller Center in NYC

 • Shopping: Shop from a range of new local brands as well as renowned global names when you visit the Rockefeller Center.

-• Post office: The Rockefeller center even houses a post office if you ever need to send a postcard to a loved one!
+• Post office: The Rockefeller Center even houses a post office if you ever need to send a postcard to a loved one!

 • Entertainment: An ice skating rink, a pool room, an observation deck, and various other entertainment options await.